June 11, 2026

 • No rewards or perks

-Small businesses looking to grow their credit history can use the Nav Prime Card, which reports account activity each month.
+If you're looking to grow your business credit history, the Nav Prime Card reports account activity each month.
 It connects directly to your Nav Prime membership, which includes access to credit-building tools and business monitoring services.

 Unlike traditional cards that require strong credit profiles, this card bases approval on your subscription and linked business bank account.
-This makes it accessible for younger companies or those with limited credit history.
+This makes it accessible if your company is new or has limited credit history.

 Key features: